 Pipeline foes gear up for large northern Minnesota protests

-Organizers say they expect hundreds of people to participate in the “Treaty People Gathering," which they are billing as the largest show of resistance yet to the project.
+Organizers say they expect hundreds of people to participate in the “Treaty People Gathering” on Monday, which they are billing as the largest show of resistance yet to the project.
 They plan to march to the headwaters of the Mississippi River, one of the water crossings for the pipeline, where they will deliver speeches and participate in organized civil disobedience.

 Line 3 carries Canadian crude from Alberta.
 It clips a corner of North Dakota on its way across northern Minnesota to Enbridge’s terminal in Superior, Wisconsin.
 The Canadian and Wisconsin replacement segments are already carrying oil.
 The Minnesota segment is about 60% complete.